 Research Security Stream: University of Guelph’s Research Security Program

-UofG’s program will embrace Canada’s guiding principles for research security, including the principle on equity, diversity and inclusion that promotes “diversity of identity and thought, with room for a variety of ideas, cultures, and views while ensuring that everyone, regardless of background or identity, is able to freely participate in the research ecosystem to help build an innovative, prosperous, and inclusive world.”
+UofG’s program embraces Canada’s guiding principles for research security, including the principle on equity, diversity and inclusion that promotes “diversity of identity and thought, with room for a variety of ideas, cultures, and views while ensuring that everyone, regardless of background or identity, is able to freely participate in the research ecosystem to help build an innovative, prosperous, and inclusive world.”
 This aligns with the University’s commitment to indigenization, equity, diversity and inclusion.

 Research Security Performance Objectives and Indicators